-King combines computer science concepts, human-centered design and storytelling to create new ways to present information through emerging technologies such as virtual reality, augmented reality and interactive data-driven graphics.
+Steven King is an associate professor of innovation and emerging technologies at UNC, holding a joint appointment with the UNC Hussman School of Journalism and Media and the Kenan-Flagler Business School.
+He combines computer science concepts, human-centered design and storytelling to create new ways to present information through emerging technologies such as virtual and augmented reality, artificial intelligence and other interactive media forms.

-King leverages his former work as an overseas correspondent and has led students on award-winning international documentary projects in Malawi, Thailand, the Galapagos Islands and Mexico.
-These projects have won awards in competitions that include South by Southwest Interactive, AEJMC Best of the Web, Horizon Interactive Awards, NPPA monthly multimedia competitions, Society for News Design Best of Multimedia Design and the Online Journalism Awards, among others.
+King leverages his former work as an overseas correspondent and has led students on award-winning international documentary projects in Malawi, Thailand, Galapagos Islands and Mexico.
+These projects have won awards in competitions that included, South by Southwest Interactive, AEJMC Best of the Web, Horizon Interactive Awards, NPPA monthly multimedia competitions, Society for News Design Best of Multimedia Design and the Online Journalism Awards, among others.

 - M.S., University of Liverpool